-PRECIOUS-Palladium breaks $1,500 barrier in record run; gold rises
+PRECIOUS-Palladium breaks $1,500 barrier for first time; gold also rises

 “Hopes for a deal between the U.S. and China and the U.S. dollar, which is slightly lower, are offering support to the metal,” said ABN AMRO analyst Georgette Boele.

-U.S. President Donald Trump on Tuesday said trade talks were going well and suggested he was open to extend the March 1 deadline for a deal.
+U.S. President Donald Trump on Tuesday said trade talks were going well and suggested he was open to extending the March 1 deadline for a deal.

-The dollar fell as traders positioned ahead of the release of minutes from the Fed’s last meeting later today.
+The dollar fell as traders positioned ahead of the release of minutes from the Federal Reserve’s last meeting later today.

 Investors will scan the minutes for more guidance on rate increases this year.
 Higher rates tend to weigh on non-yielding gold.